danilo-dessi/skg/README.md

 ## Repository Description

+- **data-preparation/** contains the scripts used to mode the data downloaded from MAG dataset about the Semantic Web into a format that can be mined by the Luan Yi et al. tool.

+-

 ## Usage
 Please follow this guide to run the code and get results.
 You can also use the pipeline_runner.sh for running the whole pipeline at once on your own data.